michaeldito/Google-Cloud-Payroll-API/README.md

 https://cloud.google.com/compute/docs/load-balancing/network/

 ## Auto-Scaling
-Now that the Load Balancer is enabled, you can opt to turn on Auto-Scaling. https://cloud.google.com/compute/docs/autoscaler/scaling-cpu-load-balancing
+Now that the Load Balancer is enabled, you have the option to turn on Auto-Scaling. https://cloud.google.com/compute/docs/autoscaler/scaling-cpu-load-balancing

 ## Pub/Sub
 In order to use Pub/Sub, a service account key with Pub/Sub access should be set up.

 Next, you'll need to create the following topics:
 * insert-new-company
 * insert-new-employee